Tinker Tailor Soldier Spy poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Tinker Tailor Soldier Spy against these established plot points, we can identify how Tomas Alfredson utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Tinker Tailor Soldier Spy within the drama genre.

 Tomas Alfredson's Structural Approach